7Backwards/Fuze-Tech-Task/README.md

 ## Disclaimer

-Publish since Fuze was acquired by 8x8 and this tech task is not longer relevant for hiring purposes.
+Public since Fuze was acquired by 8x8 and this tech task is not longer relevant for hiring purposes.

 ## Features